lanl/BEE/docs/sphinx/installation.rst

     macOS:  ``~/Library/Application Support/beeflow/bee.conf``

 Before creating a bee.conf file you will need to know the path to your **BEE dependency container** and the type of workload scheduler (Slurm or LSF).
-(On LANL systems you may use the BEE provided container: **/usr/projects/BEE/neo4j-3-5-17-ch.tar.gz**).
+(On LANL systems you may use the BEE provided container:
+**/usr/projects/BEE/neo4j-3-5-17-ch.tar.gz**).

 Once you are ready type ``bee_cfg new``

 The bee.conf configuration file is a text file and you can edit it for your needs.
 You may show the contents by typing ``bee_cfg show``.
+You may also want to take a look at the :ref:`Jinja file`, which is how submission scripts are generated.
+The default file is listed with the ``job_template`` option under the ``[task_manager]`` section.

 **Caution: The default for container_archive is in the home directory.
 Some systems have small quotas for home directories and containers can be large files.**

 **bee_cfg** has other options including a configuration validator.
 For more information or help run: ``bee_cfg info`` or ``bee_cfg --help``

 Starting up the BEE components:
 -------------------------------